Alejandra Bernabé

 Alejandra Bernabé de Santiago (/es/; born 12 November 2001) is a Spanish professional footballer who plays as a left back for Women's Super League club Liverpool, and the Spain national team.

+Bernabé started her career with Madrid CFF's B team before playing for the first team.
+She joined Atlético Madrid and initially played for their B team before going out on loan to Eibar and Real Sociedad.
+Bernabé joined Chelsea in 2023 and was loaned back to Real Sociedad for one season.
+In January 2025, she joined Liverpool on loan, before joining them on a permanent transfer in September 2025.

 Club career

 Bernabé started her career at Madrid CFF youth ranks.

+On 23 June 2023, Bernabé was announced at Chelsea on a three year contract, with Bernabé joining Real Sociedad on loan for the rest of the season.
+She made 31 appearances in all competitions at Real Sociedad, and made one appearance for Chelsea against Leicester City in December 2024.

+On 31 January 2025, Bernabé was announced at Liverpool on a loan deal until the end of the season.

+On 4 September 2025, Bernabé was announced at Liverpool on a permanent transfer.

 International career

 Bernabé represents Spain.
 She won the 2018 UEFA Women's Under-17 Championship and made her senior debut on 11 November 2022, being a 47th-minute substitution in a 7-0 friendly home win over Argentina.

+Style of play

+Bernabe normally plays as a left-back, however she can play as a winger on either flank, saying that she likes to "get forward and be more attacking".